8 Situational Awareness Safety Tips for Every Workplace

 Situational awareness focuses on detecting and understanding potential hazards.
 Not every problem can be avoided, though, and you always need an exit strategy.
 Risk intelligence bridges this gap.
 It comprises a continuous stream of planning from situational awareness and hazard prevention to evaluating realistic outcomes and responding to environmental dangers.

-8. Practice and reinforce situational awareness
+10. Practice and reinforce situational awareness

 Most importantly, you need to reinforce situational awareness safety tips until they become second nature.
 It’s easy to make the right decision when you’re sitting in a peaceful environment, discussing your options.
 But when faced with a rapidly evolving threat, your employees need to be able to act on instinct to protect their personal safety.

-Make situational awareness a monthly safety topic, both as a focused item and as a complement to other relevant discussions.
+Make safety awareness a monthly safety topic, both as a focused item and as a complement to other relevant discussions.
 Perform periodic situational awareness training and use tabletop exercises to help employees practice their skills.
 You can even conduct brief situational awareness safety moments regularly.
 Provide thorough feedback throughout the process, promoting a vigilant and proactive safety culture in the workplace.

 Foster Workplace Safety With Strong Situational Awareness